Resource: aws_ami#

 ,hvm-legacy

-Nested ebs_block_device
+The ebs_block_device

-blocks have the following structure:
+blocks has the following structure:

 device_name